findeevy/CS-5990-Advanced-Computer-Graphics/docs/README.md

 ## 💡 Technical Context

-This work is part of an **independent graduate research project** (CS:5990 - Individualized Research / Programming Project) focusing on high-performance GPU rendering and real-time profiling.
+This work is part of an **independent graduate research project** (CS:5990 - Individualized Research / Programming Project) conducted by **Finley Deevy** (MCS '27, University of Iowa) and **Eric Newton** (MCS '27, University of Iowa), focusing on high-performance GPU rendering and real-time profiling.
 The project was self-proposed and approved for graduate research credit, conducted under the supervision of **Dr. Peng Jiang** within the **Iowa High Performance Computing (IOWA-HPC)** research group, where progress is presented monthly.

 ## 🚀 Current Features